TijarahV2/react-native-interview-x1/README.md

    - Make sure any changes (create or delete) in posts or authors sync immediately with the backend

 ## The Rules of the Game
 - Commit your code after finishing each main step.
 We love seeing your thought process!
 - Keep it simple - use only Expo or React Native CLI for project setup
 - Have fun and show us your coding style!
+- **UI Flexibility**: You have the freedom to choose any UI design or components you prefer, as long as they effectively fulfill the app's requirements.
+We're more interested in functionality and code quality than specific UI choices.

 ## Ready, Set, Code!
 We can't wait to see what you come up with.
 Good luck, and may the code be with you!